What dyscalculia actually is.

 Dyslexia gets a lot of attention in schools.
 Dyscalculia does not.
 There are a few reasons for this.

 Reading screening is everywhere.
 Math screening is not.
-Most schools screen kids for reading difficulties early and often.
+Most schools screen children for reading difficulties early and often.
 Math difficulties are usually noticed only when grades drop, which is often years after the actual struggle started.

 Math is taught as procedures, not understanding.
-A kid with dyscalculia can memorize procedures and look fine on a worksheet, even when the underlying numbers do not feel meaningful to them.
+A child with dyscalculia can memorize procedures and look fine on a worksheet, even when the underlying numbers do not feel meaningful to them.
 This hides the problem until the procedures get more complicated.

 Cultural attitudes about math.
 "I was never good at math either" is something parents say all the time.
 We accept math struggle in a way we do not accept reading struggle.
 That makes it harder to see when something is genuinely wrong.